KasiViswanath-100/portfolio/README.md

 # Kasi Viswanath Nilla's Portfolio

 ## Professional Summary
-With a strong passion for technology, I am a highly motivated computer science student and eagerly waiting to put my theoretical knowledge to contribute in real time innovative projects.
-Has extradinory soft skills, can work in teams and produce outstanding results.
+With a strong passion for technology, I am a highly motivated computer science student and am eagerly waiting to put my theoretical knowledge to work in real-time on innovative projects.
+Has extraordinary soft skills, can work in teams, and produces outstanding results.
 ## Education

 - B.Tech in Computer Science and Engineering (AI-ML) | Kalasalingam Academy of Research and Education *(September, 2020 - Present)*